PhoebusSi/Alpaca-CoT/README.md

 This is the repository for the `Evolving Alpaca` project, which aims to extensively collect instruction-tuning datasets and conduct an in-depth empirical study based on LLaMA model [1].  `Evolving` is used to describe the continuous expansion of our instruction-tuning data collection, which will continuously enhance [Alpaca](https://github.com/tatsu-lab/stanford_alpaca)'s instruction-following capabilities.

+You are in a warm welcome to provide us with any non-collected instruction-tuning datasets (or their sources).
+We will uniformly format them, train Alpaca model (and other LLMs in the early future) with these datasets, open source the model checkpoints, and conduct extensive empirical studies.
+We hope that our project can make a modest contribution to the open-source process of large language models, and reduce its threshold for NLP researchers to get started.

 ## Overview

 [1]: [LLaMA: Open and Efficient Foundation Language Models](https://arxiv.org/abs/2302.13971v1)